value-scaling/value-scaling.github.io/src/maintext/main.md

 :::jumpbox id="model_scaling":::

 Let’s now look at the case of model size scaling at a constant UTD.
 Generally, larger models are better performant, but it is unclear how one should set other hyperparameters when model size is increased.
-Here, since model size scaling does not affect data staleness, we’ll instead directly measure the Q-network’s generalization capabilities.
+Model size scaling is a complementary approach to scaling compute which does not require taking multiple updates on the same data, so we’ll instead directly measure the Q-network’s generalization capabilities.
 To do so, we measure the TD error on both the training data and a held-out validation set of transitions drawn from a replay buffer with the same distribution.

 ![TD-overfitting example](/assets/images/loss2x2_crawl.mp4 "**Figure 4:** Training and validation TD-errors reduce as model size increase.
 However, for smaller models, a larger batch size results in a higher final TD-error.
 This illustrates the role of batch size in modulating overfitting with TD-learning."){width=600px}